costaluu/flag/readme.md

 ---

-## Commits
+## Versions

-In cases where block delimiters are not allowed (such as JSON files, which do not support comments), Flag uses Commits to manage features.
+In cases where block delimiters are not allowed (such as JSON files, which do not support comments), Flag uses Versions to manage features.

-### Commit Workflow:
+### Version Workflow:

-1. Create a base commit: `flag commits base`
+1. Create a base version: `flag versions base`
    This creates a base reference of the files to start tracking features.
 2. Sync features